-3 Web Third-Party Related Events You Don’t Want to Miss From October-December 2020: Year in Review
+3 Web Third-Party Security Related Events You Don’t Want to Miss From October-December 2020: Year in Review

 With COVID-19 still very much amongst us, online activity is continuing its global ascend.
 The security implications are also clear.
 Third-party applications running on websites are creating numerous risks and blind-spots that are becoming harder to detect.
 Let’s dive into the biggest developments and takeaways to wrap up 2020.

 Web-Skimming Attacks Go Beyond Traditional Online Retail.
 Who’s Next?

 With online usage expected to keep growing in 2021 just like in recently years, the threat is now expanding to other sectors.
 In our previous 3-Events post, we have mentioned Warner Music Group (WMG), which was subjected to a 102 day long Magecart attack, where thousands of users’ personal and financial information was stolen.